PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 ![Overwritten Transaction](./Transaction_Types3.svg)

-Once a transaction has a valid witness, it is valid forever.
-However, it can be invalidated by creating and broadcasting a new transaction which uses the same TXOs that were the TXIs for the old transaction.
+Once a transaction has a valid witness, that witness is valid forever.
+However, the transaction can be invalidated by creating and broadcasting a new transaction which double-spends the TXIs for the old transaction.
 We'll colour transactions that have been invalidated in this way red:

 ![Invalidated Transaction](./Transaction_Types4.svg)